-To some extent, these feelings are from people all following each other, trying to predict the exact economic actions of other people all engaged in the same activity.
+Some of these motivations come from people all following each other, trying to predict the exact economic actions of other people all engaged in the same activity.
 (People who bought a stock at too high a price are looking for greater fools to unload it on.)
-During the period of the stock market's opening, everyone's engaged in trying to figure out the optimal value for the price of every stock everywhere.
+While the market's open, everyone's trying to figure out the optimal value for the price of every stock everywhere.
 It's exhausting to think about the trillion or so variables that go into that immense labor of capitalism.
 It's crazy to consider how complicated the chains of cause and effect and overthinking are.

-Keep in mind that the stock market is no single thing.
-It's a complicated system; a huge collection of thousands of stocks and funds and futures and derivatives.
+Remember that the market as a whole is a complicated system; a huge collection of thousands of stocks and funds and futures and derivatives.
 You might look at an index like the Dow Jones, S&P 500, or the NASDAQ and it will move in a direction opposite of another index.

-If the market, however you define it, went down, is it because one company changed its business model or its forecasts?
+If the market went down, is it because one company changed its business model or its forecasts?
 Because a mutual fund changed its strategy?
 Because a glitch triggered a wave of selling?
 Because yesterday it went up a lot and people decided to take their profits and invest elsewhere?
 Because one large investor decided to cash out on high valuations?
 Because another round of stock options for Facebook employees matured, and they sold?
 On the whole, we can't say why the market went down today is due to a single reason.

-For the same reason, it's impossible to point to a single reason why any of myriad measurements of the stock market increase or decrease in a day.
-Sure, a company releasing great news about its business might draw more investors to buy its stock and push up the price, but you can't tell if they're speculating or if they've analyzed the stock and its financial basics and really believe it's a good price now.
+It's impossible to point to a single reason why any of myriad measurements of the stock market increase or decrease in a day.
+A company releasing great news about its business might draw more investors to buy its stock and push up the price, but you can't tell if they're speculating or if they've analyzed the stock and its financial basics and really believe it's a good price now.

 If you have to ask "What do other people see in this stock?", they're probably hoping they can sell it to you later by making it look more attractive than it is.
 Tread carefully.